codeigniter4/CodeIgniter4/user_guide_src/source/general/modules.rst

 ############

 CodeIgniter supports a form of code modularization to help you create reusable code.
 Modules are typically centered around a specific subject, and can be thought of as mini-applications within your larger application.

+Any
-Any of the standard file types within the framework are supported, like controllers, models, views, config files, helpers, language files, etc. Modules may contain as few, or as many, of these as you like.
+of the standard file types within the framework are supported, like controllers, models, views, config files, helpers, language files, etc. Modules may contain as few, or as many, of these as you like.

+If you want to create a module as a Composer package, see also :doc:`../extending/composer_packages`.

 .. contents::
     :local: